About

 And now in my core collections I use textile skill and goldsmithing skills together, the results being strong but very delicate looking pieces; it is amazing how far you can push metal so a piece can be very light, very detailed but have an inherent strength to it.
 I use 0.2 mm wire in silver and gold, which on its own is obviously fragile, but when worked, either crocheted, or mainly used in Torchon bobbin lace, becomes strong, almost springy.

 I became interested in lace making techniques whilst training as a goldsmith at the John Cass School and Hatton Garden in London.
 I discovered lace makers in my family who inspired me to learn the technique which was entirely self taught, mostly from books from the library!
 (The 3-D lace work is a technique of my own invention so I can create big pieces that are lightweight and easy to wear).
-The Victoria and Albert Museum holds lace work by my ancestor, Sir Stuart Town, in it's permanent collection, so when I was exhibted there myself, it felt like a real family connection had been restored.
-His wife, Lady Christine, was responsible for a lace altar piece in Wells Cathedral, so I have big shoes to fill!
+The Victoria and Albert Museum holds lace work by my ancestor, in it's permanent collection, so when I was exhibted there myself, it felt like a real family connection had been restored.
+Another ancestor was responsible for a lace altar piece in Wells Cathedral, so I have big shoes to fill!

 My designs exploit the versatile flexibility of the gold, silver thread I use, which allows it to be twisted and manipulated into the most delicate forms, and yet retain its strength and durability to be worn everyday.